Fuzhou: Administrative divisions

 The administrative divisions of Fuzhou have been changed frequently throughout history.
 From 1983, the Fuzhou current administrative divisions were formed officially, namely, 5 districts and 8 counties.
 In 1990 and 1994, Fuqing (Foochow Romanized: Hók-chiăng) and Changle (Foochow Romanized: Diòng-lŏ̤h) counties were promoted to county-level cities; Changle became a district in 2017.
 Despite these changes, the administrative image of "5 districts and 8 counties" is still held popularly among local residents.
 Fuzhou's entire area only covers 9.65 percent of Fujian Province.

 The city of Fuzhou has direct jurisdiction over 6 districts, 1 county-level city, and 6 counties:

 Culture

-The City of Banyans is distinct from the mainstream inland cultures of central China, and in details vary from other areas of the Chinese coast.
+The culture of Fuzhou is distinct from the mainstream inland cultures of central China, and in details vary from other areas of the Chinese coast.